qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there any dark mode or night mode support for this app
 - can you please provide a dark mode
 - nice app is there going to be a dark mode
-- would you be open to add a dark mode tbsp
+- would you be open to add a dark mode option
 - hello can you please create a dark mode for this app thank you
 - love it but i miss dark mode
 - please implement dark mode